 - Volcanic soils impart unique flavors to wine, such as smoke and salt, which adds to the wine’s complexity and appeal for professionals and consumers alike.

 - The wines’ volcanic origins are intriguing to many consumers.
-“Once someone tells you it’s being grown on an active volcano, people go searching for it,” says Gerwal.
+“Once someone tells you it’s being grown on an active volcano, people go searching for it,” says Grewal.
 “It creates a more layered story, a more layered experience for the consumer.”

 - Volcanic white wines are extremely versatile; they work well as an aperitif on a warm day or paired with a variety of different foods.